simonewebdesign/simonewebdesign/source/_posts/2014-12-01-making-a-game-from-scratch-in-html5.md

 }
 ```

 As you can imagine, `isGameStarted` is just a boolean flag.
 But what's `modifier`?
 Well, it's the **delta time** of our game loop.
-Put simply, the <a href="//en.wikipedia.org/wiki/Delta_timing" rel="external nofollow">delta time</a> is the time elapsed between a frame and another.
+Put simply, the <a href="//en.wikipedia.org/wiki/Delta_timing" rel="external">delta time</a> is the time elapsed between a frame and another.
 This is very useful because we can use it to calculate how fast the ball should move.
 Without it, the game would just lag all the time.

 ### Ball bounce